snhobbs/board2pdf/README.md

 ## Dependencies

 Board2Pdf requires [PyMuPDF](https://github.com/pymupdf/PyMuPDF) as a dependency.
-You can install it with
+You can install it with ``python -m pip install --upgrade pymupdf``
 ## Installation
 The easiest way to install is to open KiCad -> Plugin And Content Manager.
 Select Board2Pdf in the Plugins tab, press Install and then Apply Changes.